-The Plan's investment is in the Master Trust, which is commingled with the assets of the HSOP and the Honeywell Secured Benefit Plan.
+The Plan's investment is in the Master Trust, which is commingled with the assets of the Honeywell Puerto Rico Savings and Ownership Plan and Honeywell Secured Benefit Plan.
 Each participating plan has an undivided interest in the Master Trust.
-The assets of the Master Trust are held by the Custodian.
-At December 31, 2010 and 2009, the Plan, the HSOP and the Honeywell Secured Benefit Plan's interest in the net assets of the Master Trust were 0.044%, 98.291%, and 1.665%, and 0.027%, 97.614% and 2.359%, respectively.
+The assets of the Master Trust are held by the Trustee.
+At December 31, 2010 and 2009, the Plan, Honeywell Puerto Rico Savings and Ownership Plan and the Honeywell Secured Benefit Plan's interest in the net assets of the Master Trust were 98.291%, 0.044% and 1.665% and 97.614%, 0.027% and 2.359%, respectively.
+Investment income or loss is allocated based on participant balances, and administrative expenses relating to the Master Trust are allocated daily to the respective plans based upon the net asset value balances invested by each plan.